Cost Update

 Disposal & Tear-off

-Removal of old materials and bin rental fees
+Removal of old layers and bin rental fees

 πŸ“‹What's Included